Lord Hawke's cricket team in Australia and New Zealand in 1902–03: Australia

 Bosanquet's bowling action for the leg break, photographed by George Beldam in 1906.
 His actions in New Zealand caused controversy, while in Australia many admired his delivery to dismiss Trumper.

 Hawke's victorious team landed in Australia later in March, and played the opening game of three matches on 13 March at the Melbourne Cricket Ground.
 Hawke's XI had greater difficulty contending with the Australian Sheffield Shield teams, and were defeated by Victoria.
 They managed to draw their match against New South Wales at the Sydney Cricket Ground on 20 March with Albert Trott taking 6/88 and Reggie Duff scoring 194.
 Bosanquet also took 6/153 during the match, including the wicket of Victor Trumper, the leading Australian batsman and one of the best in the world at the time.
 He delivered two conventional leg breaks followed by a googly, later described by Bosanquet as the first bowled in Australia, which bowled Trumper.
 Many critics were impressed by the wicket-taking potential of googly bowling on hard pitches, and Warner later described Bosanquet's bowling as causing a sensation.

-On 27 March at the Unley Oval, South Australia defeated Hawke's XI by 97 runs despite centuries from Burnup and Taylor.
-In the second innings Henry Hay took 9/67 for the host team.
+On 27 March at the Unley Oval, South Australia defeated Hawke's XI by 97 runs despite following on.
+Burnup and Taylor made centuries for Hawke's XI.
+In the second innings, South Australia's Henry Hay took 9/67 for the host team.